Group measure space construction, ergodicity and $W^\ast$-rigidity for stable random fields: Introduction

 We will call the von Neumann algebra obtained in the above theorem the \emph{minimal group measure space construction} of the stationary \sas random field.
 This is an important invariant that contains a lot of information on the probabilistic properties of the field.

 Note that \cite{rosinski:1995} established that any minimal representation is actually a Rosi\'{n}ski representation even though the converse is not true.
-Nor does Rosi\'{n}ski representation enjoy the same uniqueness property.
-Therefore, the group measure space construction corresponding to a Rosi\'{n}ski representation may not be an invariant for a stationary \sas random field.
+Nor do all Rosi\'nski representations enjoy the uniqueness property as in Theorem~\ref{thm:minml_repn:conjugacy} - two group actions arising out of two different Rosi\'nski representations may not be conjugates of each other.
+Therefore, the group measure space construction corresponding to a general Rosi\'{n}ski representation may not be an invariant for a stationary \sas random field.
 In other words, two nonsingular actions arising in two different Rosi\'{n}ski representations (of the same stationary \sas field) may not be $W^\ast$-equivalent.
 However we do expect, in view of Remark~2.5 of \cite{rosinski:1995} (see also \eqref{reln_between_f_and_fast} below), that some von Neumann algebraic properties will be preserved under further conditions on the group and/or the actions.
 This is manifested in Corollary~\ref{cor:rosinski_invariant}, for example; see also the discussions below.

-In order to obtain finer results, we assume that $G=\mathbb{Z}^d$ and its action $\{\phi_t\}_{t \in \mathbb{Z}^d}$ (arising in a Rosi\'{n}ski representation of $\{X_t\}_{t \in \mathbb{Z}^d}$) is ergodically free (i.e., its restriction to each ergodic compoment has trivial stabilizers).
+In order to obtain finer results, we assume that $G=\mathbb{Z}^d$ and its action $\{\phi_t\}_{t \in \mathbb{Z}^d}$ (arising in a Rosi\'{n}ski representation of $\{X_t\}_{t \in \mathbb{Z}^d}$) is free (i.e., almost all stabilizers are trivial).
 The latter assumption enables us to nicely connect the central decomposition (i.e., \eqref{decomp:central} below) of a group measure space construction to the ergodic decomposition wrt the underlying action; see Theorem~\ref{thm:cntrl_n_erg_decomp}, which, together with a characterization of ergodicity of $\{X_t\}_{t \in \mathbb{Z}^d}$ (established in \cite{samorodnitsky:2005a} for $d=1$ and \cite{wang:roy:stoev:2013} for $d > 1$), gives rise to the following result.